Contact

 Clear

-• September
+• April

-Following the 2011 flood event, North Dakota developed a preliminary engineering report that evaluated alternatives to mitigate flood risks throughout the Souris Basin.
-The report recommended a flood risk management project that would provide protection up to the 2011 flood of record levels or approximately 27,400 cubic feet per second or cfs.
+Following the 2011 flood of record event, North Dakota developed a preliminary engineering report that evaluated alternatives to mitigate flood risks throughout the Souris (Mouse) River Basin.
+The report recommended a flood risk management project that would provide protection up to the 2011 flood of record levels, or approximately 27,400 cubic feet per second.

 • Souris River Basin, North Dakota

-In the mid-1970s, a series of major flood events occurred.
-To protect the communities, the U.S. Army Corps of Engineers constructed a series of emergency levees under Public Law 84‒99.
-These levees were later incorporated into the federal project.
+In the mid-1970s, a series of major flood events occurred in North Dakota.
+To protect communities, the U.S. Army Corps of Engineers constructed a series of emergency levees under Public Law 84-99.
+These levees were later incorporated into a federal project.
 Since then, the emergency levees have undergone limited maintenance and experienced structural encroachments; however, these levees remain the primary line of defense for major flood events.
-While the emergency levees have provided some protection against major flood events, a permanent solution is needed to reduce the flood risk to these critical North Dakota communities.
-The Souris River in the North Dakota cities of Burlington, Minot, Logan, and Sawyer had a flood of record in 2011 with flows of 27,400 cubic feet per second.
-These flows devastated the communities and caused evacuations of more than 11,000 residents and approximately $1 billion in damage to private and public property.
+While the emergency levees have provided some protection against major flood events, a permanent solution is needed to reduce the flood risk to critical North Dakota communities.